Determining system Hamiltonian from eigenstate measurements without correlation functions: Calculation of the gradient of

 \subsection{Derivative of matrix exponentials}

-The derivative of function $f(X)=\exp(X(c_k))$ with expect to $c_k$ can be written as where, in our cases, $X(c_k)=-\tilde{H}(c_k)^2=-v_3$.
+The derivative of function $f(X)=\exp(X(c_k))$ with respect to $c_k$ can be written as where, in our cases, $X(c_k)=-\tilde{H}(c_k)^2=-v_3$.
 Generally, the commutator $[X,\frac{\partial X}{\partial c_k}]\neq 0$.
 Therefore, the integration \cref{eq:gradexp} can not be simply calculated.
-In Ref.~\cite{niekamp2013computing}, the authors simply approximate the integration using the value of the upper and lower limits, which, for our experience, does not work.
-Here, we introduce a new way to calculate it.
+In Ref.~\cite{niekamp2013computing}, the authors approximate the integration using the value of the upper and lower limits.
+This approach does not work for our case.
+Thus we introduce a new way to calculate it.
 Let

 and

 Note that $A(1)=B(1)\exp[X(c_k)]$.
 It can be derived that

 Let